Shresht7/Recorder/README.md

 - No sign-up or downloads required.
 - Installable as a Progressive-Web-App (PWA).
 Works offline!
 - 100% Client-sided.
 No ads, no trackers, no server interaction at all.
+- Record your screen, camera or microphone!

 ## Usage

-1. Click on the `Select Screen` button.
-Your browser will prompt you to select the screen that you want to share with this app.
+1. Select one of the recording options.
+Your browser will prompt you to select what you want to share with this app.
-2. Once a screen has been selected, a preview of the video stream will be shown.
-Click `Record` to start recording the screen.
+2. Once selected, a preview of the stream will be shown.
+Click Record to start recording the screen.
-3. You can `Pause` and `Continue` the recording process whenever you wish.
-When you're done, click the `Stop` button.
-This will stop the recording process and present you a preview the recorded video.
+3. You can Pause and Continue the recording process whenever you wish.
+When you're done, click the Stop button.
+This will stop the recording process and present you a preview of the recorded video.
-4. Click on `Download` to save the recording to your device.
+4. Click on Download to save the recording to your device.

-Click on `Reset` or `Discard` to discard your recording at any stage.
+> Click on Reset or Discard to discard your recording at any stage.

-Click on the `Video-Preview` to capture a Screenshot.
+> Click on the Preview to capture a Screenshot

 ## Development